-Due to the upcoming holiday, some people might notice benefit payments hitting on different days than expected.
-Payments are not typically distributed on federal holidays, which means the Thanksgiving holiday on Thursday could potentially affect benefit payments.
+Due to the upcoming holiday, some Social Security and SNAP recipients may notice benefit payments hitting on different days than expected.
+Payments are not typically distributed on federal holidays, which means the Thanksgiving holiday could potentially affect benefit payments.

 If your payment date were to fall on a federal holiday, you would be paid immediately before the federal holiday.